zulip/zulip/docs/development/setup-vagrant.md

 ##### Permissions errors

-When building the development environment using Vagrant and the LXC provider, if you encounter permissions errors, you may need to `chown -R 1000:$(whoami) /path/to/zulip` on the host before running `vagrant up` in order to ensure that the synced directory has the correct owner during provision.
+When building the development environment using Vagrant and the LXC provider, if you encounter permissions errors, you may need to `chown -R 1000:$(id -g) /path/to/zulip` on the host before running `vagrant up` in order to ensure that the synced directory has the correct owner during provision.
 This issue will arise if you run `id username` on the host where `username` is the user running